-Bullying prevention at Example School is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
+Bullying prevention at Boolarra Primary School is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

-We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing.
+We identify and implement evidence-based programs and initiatives (Berry St and Zones of Regulation) from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate.

 We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students.

+We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school.

+We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion.

 Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.

-A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.

 In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
 This promotes resilience, assertiveness, conflict resolution and problem solving.

-The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way.
+We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied.

 Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.

-We participate in the National Day of Action Against Bullying and Violence.

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy/Student Engagement Policy.
+For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy.

 Incident Response

-Reporting concerns to Example School
+Reporting concerns to Boolarra Primary School

-Bullying complaints will be taken seriously and responded to sensitively at our school.
+Bullying is not tolerated at our school.
+We ensure bullying behaviour is identified and addressed with appropriate and proportionate consequences.
+All bullying complaints will be taken seriously and responded to sensitively.

-Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.
+Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff or another trusted adult as soon as possible.

-In most circumstances, we encourage students to speak to [insert role i.e. your teacher/Year Level Coordinator].
-However, students are welcome to discuss their concerns with any trusted member of staff including [teachers, wellbeing staff, school social worker etc].
+In most circumstances, we encourage students to speak to their classroom teacher or principal.
+However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Example School should contact [insert name, role and details i.e. the Student Wellbeing Coordinator, Linda Smith, by phone on 8888 8888 or by email directed to linda@school.com).
+Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Boolarra Primary School should contact the principal or classroom teacher by phone 51696471or by email directed to boolarraps@edumail.vic.gov.au .

-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Example School are timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Boolarra Primary School are timely and appropriate in the circumstances.

 Investigations